|

 be delayed because of skin breakdown

-cord injury patient could not sit due to a
+spinal cord injury patient could not sit due

-with a tilt table or standing frame and
+Mobilization may begin with a tilt table or

 In conclusion, early